ArkEcosystemArchive/docs-legacy/docs/releases/v2.1/migrating_1.0_2.1.md

 mdkir MyNet
 ```

 To configure `v2.1`, we will edit `core-p2p/src/defaults.ts` and add configuration files in our `MyNet` directory.
-If you look at a different network, `core/src/config/devnet` for example, you should see four files:
+If you look at a different network, `core/src/config/devnet` for example, you should see three files:

-- **genesisBlock.json:** defines the very first block of your network, and from it, your `networkhash` is derived, as it is the header of the first block.
 - **peers.json:** used by the node to find other existing nodes.
 - **plugins.js:** contains constructor arguments for the different core plugins.
 - **delegates.json:** holds the secrets for the initial virtualized delegates.

-To us, only `genesisBlock.json` and `peers.json` are relevant.
+To us, `peers.json` is most relevant.
 The latter should look something like this:

 ```json
 {